 Applicants are encouraged to measure any unintended consequences of the approach and potential differential impacts of the approach on subpopulations, if applicable.
-Additionally, while not required, applicants including any cost of implementation or cost effectiveness data will be score higher.
+Additionally, while not required, applicants are encouraged to include cost of implementation or cost effectiveness data.

 Data collection, acquisition, and analysis